 The Muncie Mission recently announced that the organization, which has traditionally served men, is expanding their services to women in 2018.

 For 88 years, Muncie Mission Ministries has been an organization that primarily focused on men’s services including emergency shelter, recovery, and transitional housing.
 With the need for women’s services becoming a growing issue in East Central Indiana, Muncie Mission is taking the first steps to address those needs with the expansion into women’s transitional housing.
-This comes after the Muncie Mission Board of Directors finalized a Memorandum of Understanding with the Board of Directors for Beauty for Ashes in Alexandria, Indiana for the two organizations to merge.
+This comes after the Muncie Mission Board of Directors finalized a Memorandum of Understanding with the Board of Directors for Beauty for Ashes in Madison County, Indiana for the two organizations to merge.

-Beauty for Ashes is a women’s transitional housing facility in Alexandria, IN that seeks to provide stability, hope, and restoration to women with children in need.
+Beauty for Ashes is a women’s transitional housing facility that seeks to provide stability, hope, and restoration to women with children in need.
 They offer a 6-18 month program that provides case management, emotional management, life skills classes, spiritual formation, and social service referrals to empower women to make the best choices for themselves and their families.
 Beauty for Ashes will continue their work as a service offered by Muncie Mission with the vision to extend those opportunities to women in Muncie and throughout East Central Indiana.

 Muncie Mission’s programs will be organized into three primary focus areas including Services for Men, Services for Women, and Services for Families.